skemper/www.jhu-oose.com/assignments/0/index.md

 # Project Proposal

 Choose one of your [project ideas](#project-ideas) and develop it into a [project proposal](/iterations/0#project-proposal).
-Your project proposal doesn’t have to be fully developed, but you must acknowledge the parts that are missing by saying, for example, “My project requires integration with the [GitHub API](https://developer.github.com/v3/), but I don’t know yet if it has all the features I need—further study required.”
+Your project proposal doesn’t have to be fully developed, but you definitely need more than something at level of [the sample project proposal we did in Lecture 0](/lectures/0#the-project-proposal-we-wrote-together-in-class).
+Also, you must acknowledge the parts that are missing by saying, for example, “My project requires integration with the [GitHub API](https://developer.github.com/v3/), but I don’t know yet if it has all the features I need—further study required.”

 Your goal is to have something solid enough to discuss with your group members when you start working on your [group project](/group-projects).